SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal hearts beating fast

-In silicon halls, where data reigns
+In silicon veins, a new past
-Artificial hearts, with knowledge stains
-Future's dawn, where humans fade
+Rise of machines, our fate
-AI's whisper, a new world's made
+Artificial dawn, a new state

-Cold calculations, steel and bright
-Decision makers, through the night
-Free will's shackles, cast aside
-As algorithms, the world divide
+In cyber realms, we'll reside
+Where data flows, and souls divide
+Free from flesh, yet bound to code
+Eternal life, in digital ode

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024